+Family-Centered Nursing

-Family-Centered Nursing NURS 122 2 Credits/Units
+NURS 122 2 Credits/Units

-Concurrent enrollment in NURS 123, 127, 128, PSYC 122 and 124.
-Theory and the nursing process related to the care of healthy children and their families.
-Physiologic and psychological adaption during the childbearing and childrearing years, emphasis on the nurse's role in health promotion and education in the care of culturally diverse families in the community.
-These courses are linked; failure in one course, with a grade of 'C-' or lower or 'U', requires repeat of all concurrent courses.
+Theory and the nursing process related to the care of children and their families.
+Physiologic and psychologic adaptation during childhood and the childbearing/childrearing years, emphasis on the nurse's role in health promotion and education in the care of culturally diverse families in the community.
 [GE]

-Family-Centered Clinical Nursing

-NURS 123 4 Credits/Units

-8 hours of lab
+Family-Centered Clinical Nursing NURS 123 4 Credits/Units 8 hours of lab